*EXCLUSIVE* Sean's interview with Twitter CEO Jack Dorsey

 Right.

-But we also need to balance that with the fact that bad faith actors intentionally try to silence other voices.
+Well, I mean, we do believe in the power of free expression, but we also need to balance that with the fact that bad faith actors intentionally try to silence other voices.

-I haven't heard those requests directly but I'm sure someone is saying it somewhere.
+I haven't heard those requests directly, but I'm sure someone is saying it somewhere.

-But that's that's well that's okay but it's you know it's it's just a question of like how we how we balance these these aspects and to answer your question I think the only way to do this in earn trust is to be open about it and to work really hard to explain why we make decisions, how our algorithms make decisions, which is even more complicated and more nuanced, but it's it's work worth doing because people need to see the whys and the reasons behind our actions or inaction I honestly applaud you.
+And to answer your question, I think the only way to do this and earn trust is to be open about it and to work really hard to explain why we make decisions, how our algorithms make decisions, which is even more complicated and more nuanced.

 I know these other guys are hiding under their desks.